Not sure what to ask? Review our Frequently Asked Questions below to get answers to the questions that we get asked the

 If you want to get an Associate degree from PCC, you will need to get your foreign credits evaluated first by an approved agency.
 After you have completed 12 units at PCC, you'll need to see a counselor to submit your foreign credits evaluation to PCC for a second evaluation towards our Associate degree general education.

 AP credits are complicated so you should discuss with a counselor if you may use your AP credit.
 If you are planning to transfer, each university and major has different standards and policies regarding AP credit.
 If you file for AP credit at PCC and later learn that you need to take the class and want to remove the credit at PCC, we will not be able to remove the credits.
-See a counselor in the L building for guidance on how to proceed.
+Connect with a counselor for guidance on how to proceed.

-If you want to use your AP credit to clear a prerequisite, you can make your request through the Prerequisite Office.
-To learn how, follow this link.
+If you want to use your AP credit to clear a prerequisite to enroll in a class, you can make your request through the Prerequisite Office.